rubionestor611/expense-tracker/README.md

 * Golang CLI library used to define structure of CLI
 ### MongoDB
 * Database for storing expenses and categories of expenses

+## Building CLI
+Thankfully this is a simple 2-step process!
+1. go build -o expense-tracker
+2. go install

+Ta-da!
+Now a restarted terminal environment will have the CLI running